 My Laptop keeps connecting to some other speaker.

-If your laptop keeps connecting to some other device instead of your speaker, then you can either turn off the device you do not want to connect to or disconnect from the laptop’s Bluetooth connection.
+If your laptop keeps connecting to another device instead of your speaker, you can either turn off the device you do not want to connect to or disconnect it from the laptop’s Bluetooth connection.

 Have a look at these posts too: